balena-io-experimental/balena-migrate/README.md

 that will orchestrate actions and call different scripts in different phases.

 Scripts in the *local-bottom* directory are called last and after the root file system has been mounted.
-Only remaining steps in initramfs are to identify the systems init script and hand over control to that.
-The balena-stage2 script runs in that stage.
+Only remaining steps in initramfs at that stage, are to identify the systems init script and hand over control to that script.
+The ```balena-stage2-default``` script runs in this stage.
 If it has successfully written and configured balenaOS it will terminate the boot process by forcing a reboot.

-**Restore Boot Configuration**
+The ```balena-stage2-default``` script carries out the following tasks:

+### Restore Boot Configuration

-The */local-bottom/balena-stage2-default* script attempts to open the balena-migrate-stage2.conf stored inside the initramfs from which it takes its configuration.
+The ```/local-bottom/balena-stage2-default``` script attempts to open the balena-migrate-stage2.conf from which it takes its configuration.

 First steps are to restore the original boot configuration on raspberry pi devices.
-To do this it attempts to mount the boot partition and restore /boot/config.txt and /boot/cmdline.txt from previously created backups.
+To do this it attempts to mount the boot partition and restore ```/boot/config.txt``` and ```/boot/cmdline.txt``` from previously created backups.

 The script attempts do do this in a failsafe way, not terminating on failure.

-**Establish external Logging**
+### Establish external Logging

-If an external log device was configured the */local-bottom/balena-stage2-default* script attempts to mount the configured log drive and redirect all logging.
-The output can be found in the file migrate.log in the root of the device.
+If an external log device was configured the ```/local-bottom/balena-stage2-default``` script attempts to mount the configured log drive and redirect all logging.
+The output can be found in the file ```migrate.log``` in the root of the device.

 The script attempts do do this in a failsafe way, not terminating on failure.

-**Copy BalinaOS image, Backups and configs to TMPFS**
+### Copy BalinaOS image, Backups and configs to TMPFS

-Next the stage2 script attempts to copy all files, that need to be transferred to balinaOS to the tmpfs storage the initramfs resides in.
+Next the stage2 script attempts to copy all files, that need to be transferred to balinaOS and are not yet contained in initramfs to the tmpfs storage the initramfs resides in.
 This is a critical stage, that could fail in a non recoverable way.
 If too much data is copied to initramfs the system will run out of memory and will likely fail in a way that will stall the boot process.
 For this reason it is important to make sure that enough memory is available for files still leaving enough memory for initramfs processing to work.

-The stage 2 script attempts to estimate the available space and will fail if insufficient space is available.
+The stage 2 script attempts to estimate the available space and will fail in a recoverable way if insufficient space is available.

-**Flash balenaOS**
+### Flash balenaOS

 After all the above preparations have succeeded the script will unmount the root file system and flash the balenaOS to the target device.
 Beginning with this stage the migration is not recoverable.
-The exit strategy on failure is changed to *reboot -f* to attempt to reboot into balenaOS if something goes wrong.
+The exit strategy on failure is changed to ```reboot -f``` to attempt to reboot into balenaOS if something goes wrong.

+For the raspberry PI platform and recent images in general a reboot at this stage this is likely to succeed, but the system is still missing network manager configuration files other than those contained in the image.
+This will result in the system will not configure its network.
-For the raspberry PI platform this is likely to succeed, grub based systems currently need a further step to be able to boot successfully.
+Grub based systems based on version 2.26 and ealier balenaOS images need a further step to be able to boot successfully.

-**Transfer Data to BalenaOS**
+### Transfer Data to BalenaOS

-The script will now attempt to mount the */resin-boot* and */resin-data* partitions.
+The script will now attempt to mount the ```/resin-boot``` and ```/resin-data``` partitions.
-To do this it calls *partprobe* on the root device to reread the changed partition tables.
+To do this it calls ```partprobe``` on the root device to reread the changed partition tables.

-After the partitions have been mounted successfully the backup files are being transferred to */resin-data* and migrated wifi-configurations are copied to */resin-boot/system-connections*.
-If specified the config.json file is copied to */resin-boot/*.
+After the partitions have been mounted successfully the backup files are being transferred to ```/resin-data``` and migrated wifi-configurations and other supplied network manager files are copied to ```/resin-boot/system-connections```.
+If specified the config.json file is copied to ```/resin-boot/```.

-**Installing a new Bootloader**
+### Installing a new Bootloader

-In case of a raspberry Pi the work is done after the last step.

-In a grub booted environment a new bootloader has to be installed.
-As boot images (boot.img / core.img) and offsets are not yet available for all x86 platforms the current approach is to create a grub configuration and call grub-install from within the initramfs.
+On intel based images grub boot manager installation can be configured.
+This is only necesarry for version 2.26 and earlier balenaOS images.

+There are two variants of how grub can be installed:

+* If the flasher image contains grub boot images (boot.img and core.img) these images and a valid grub.cfg file can be extracted from the flasher image and copied / flashed to the boot partition.
+* For images that do not contain the boot images, a boot loader can be installed using grub.
+Using this variant shoukd be thoroughly tested on the target platform as grub cannot be guaranted to work from within initramfs.

-All relevant files (mainly grub.cfg) have been prepared in stage 1 so the stage 2 script only places the files in the appropriate locations and calls grub-install with parameters prepared in stage 1.
+All relevant files (mainly grub.cfg) have to be prepared in stage 1 so the stage 2 script only places the files in the appropriate locations / calls grub-install with parameters prepared in stage 1.
 Calling grub-install from within initramfs has to be thoroughly tested for all relevant platforms and grub versions.
-The program requires files to be copied to initramfs from */usr/share/grub* and attempts to access */usr/locale* but tolerates it not being available.
+The program requires files to be copied to initramfs from ```/usr/share/grub``` and attempts to access ```/usr/locale``` but tolerates it not being available.
-Having ready made boot.img / core.img files (even integrated into the images) might be a more reliable solution.
+Having ready made boot.img / core.img files (even integrated into the images) is the more reliable solution.

-**Unmounting partitions and reboot**
+### Unmounting partitions and reboot

-Last step is to unmount all mounted partitions, reboot the system and hope for the best..
+Last step is to unmount all mounted partitions and reboot the system.